danishkash/danishkash.github.io/README.md

 My CV can be found [here](CV_DanishK_2026.pdf) and my email address is:
 - kashaev.danish (at) gmail.com

 Note: my former CWI email danish.kashaev (at) cwi.nl is no longer active.
-Please feel free to use the gmail address above if you would like to contact me.
+Feel free to use the gmail address above if you would like to contact me.

 Here are my [LinkedIn](https://www.linkedin.com/feed/) and [Google Scholar](https://scholar.google.com/citations?user=vXohJnQAAAAJ&hl=en) pages.